hteumeuleu/caniemail/_features/css-background-blend-mode.md

 	}
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts."
+Not supported with non Google accounts."
 }
 ---